-BlockData - Blocks containing the variables and constraints of every strongly connected component, in a topological order, as well as the "input variables" for that block pyomo.contrib.incidence_analysis.scc_solver.solve_strongly_connected_components(block, solver=None, solve_kwds=None, calc_var_kwds=None)
+Tuple of BlockData, list-of-variables - Blocks containing the variables and constraints of every strongly connected component, in a topological order.
+The variables are the "input variables" for that block.

+pyomo.contrib.incidence_analysis.scc_solver.solve_strongly_connected_components(block, solver=None, solve_kwds=None, calc_var_kwds=None)

 Solve a square system of variables and equality constraints by solving strongly connected components individually.

 Strongly connected components (of the directed graph of constraints obtained from a perfect matching of variables and constraints) are the diagonal blocks in a block triangularization of the incidence matrix, so solving the strongly connected components in topological order is sufficient to solve the entire block.